 Check that your home’s humidity level is between 30 and 50 percent by using a hygrometer.
 Take action against high humidity in your home by:

 - Installing a whole-home dehumidifier

 - Turning on your extraction fans when you cook or shower

 - Having indoor plants that absorb moisture from the air

-If you suffer from the effects of high humidity levels in your home, contact Southern Air of Baton Rouge today at (225) 217-6224.
+If you suffer from the effects of high humidity levels in your home, contact Southern Air Heating and Cooling today at (225) 217-6224.
 We can help you find indoor air quality solutions that are right for your home and needs.